Our top pick for

 Miller Industries's shares were split on a 1:5 basis on 1 October 2001.
 So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Miller Industries shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Miller Industries shares which in turn could have impacted Miller Industries's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Miller Industries's is 0.9899.
-This would suggest that Miller Industries's shares are less volatile than average (for this exchange).
+The market (NYSE average) beta is 1, while Miller Industries's is 1.0192.
+This would suggest that Miller Industries's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Miller Industries, Inc., together with its subsidiaries, engages in the manufacture and sale of towing and recovery equipment.
 The company offers wreckers that are used to recover and tow disabled vehicles and other equipment; and car carriers, which are specialized flat-bed vehicles with hydraulic tilt mechanisms that are used to transport new or disabled vehicles and other equipment.
 It also provides transport trailers for moving various vehicles for auto auctions, car dealerships, leasing companies, and other related applications.
 The company markets its products under the Century, Vulcan, Challenger, Holmes, Champion, Chevron, Eagle, Titan, Jige, and Boniface brands.
 It sells its products through independent distributors in the United States, Canada, Mexico, Europe, the Pacific Rim, the Middle East, South America, and Africa; and through prime contractors to governmental entities.
 The company was founded in 1990 and is based in Ooltewah, Tennessee.